Agenda for 2019-21

 - The new Chief Technology Officer met Coalition advocates at the hearing, promised fast action, and her staff followed up with a briefing in the summer on corrective actions.
 (Slides are here.)
-The session showed improvements and long overdue attention by D.C. government to the troubled user interface for the D.C.
-FOI system.
+The session showed improvements and long overdue attention by D.C. government to the troubled user interface for the D.C. public records request processing system.

-- The Coalition discussed changing software.
+- The Coalition discussed changing the portal software.
 We stressed that other vendors have advanced the state of the art since the District originally chose a vendor without experience serving state and municipal clients.
 (For instance, we have seen other systems that will redirect requesters to other sources based on scanning the request with artificial intelligence-based systems at time of filing.)
-D.C officials made clear a change is not in the cards.
+D.C officials have repeatedly made clear a change is not in the cards.
 “Staff familiarity” and sunk training costs seem weak reasons to continue use of outdated software for a significant public function affecting tens of thousands of requesters each year.

 Evaluating the latest form of proactive government publishing – D.C. “open data”

 Under a 2017 order from the mayor, the District has been cataloguing its data to decide which can be made public.
-The first step, a data inventory and analysis of privacy issues in each data set, was done in 2018.
-The Coalition will review the work to date and offer advice based on best practices in other cities, states, and the federal OPEN Government Data Act, just enacted and signed by the President in January 2019.
+Agencies took the first step, a data inventory and analysis of privacy issues in each data set, in 2018.
+The Coalition has reviewed the work at intervals and offered advice based on best practices in other cities, states, and the federal OPEN Government Data Act, enacted and signed by the President in January 2019.

-- We noted that data on FOIA requests and processing will become a public dataset of agency processing of FOIA requests, which is welcome.
+- “Open data” includes a public dataset of agency processing of FOIA requests, which is welcome.
 Analysis in past years has been hampered as only data tables in PDF form were available as part of the report required under the statute and submitted to the Council by February 1 for the prior fiscal year.
-(See 2018 version here.)
+(See 2018 version here and 2019 here.)

-- Coalition board members also met with users of large datasets to collect views on the policy and user experiences D.C. agency responsiveness.
+- Coalition board members also met with users of large datasets to collect views on the open data policy and user experiences with D.C. agency responsiveness to requests for data.
 A number of points for useful followup emerged.